 - repairing or preventing damage caused by erosion; and

-- aiding plant growth – e.g. in residential gardens, public landscapes or after construction and mining projects are completed.
+- aiding plant growth – e.g., in residential gardens, public landscapes or after construction and mining projects are completed.

-Composting at home
+How to compost at home

 |What to compost||What not to compost|

 - Home Composting: Reap a Heap of Benefits (WA-072) English Version